 I’d recommend a self-audit of cookware in the kitchen and figuring out which are known to be carcinogenic or unhealthy otherwise.

 Last year, we replaced all our cooking utensils with cast-iron/steel ones.
 It might be hard to let go, but if your quick research shows the current cookware isn’t right, it’s good to get rid of them as soon as possible.
 No, no occasional usage.
 Getting rid is the key.

 Dips and sauces not only provide flavor with meals/snacks but also nutrition.
 These days I prepare chutneys/sauces because they are rich in minerals or probiotics.
 We have made it a habit to make them and eat them with meals.
 Easy, right?

 A small note: store-bought pickles and sauces might have preservatives which are not suitable for health – so if you are buying them from the store, be aware, and please read the ingredient list.

-Diverse food groups in our meals are essential for our gut – for varied nutrients.
+Diverse vegetables in our meals are essential for our gut – for varied nutrients.
 You would have heard of “eat the rainbow.”
 Eat different colors, different grains, vegetables, fruits, nuts.
-Sticking to one lentil or one grain restricts the nutrients we are feeding to our bodies.
+Sticking to one vegetables restricts the nutrients we are feeding to our bodies.

-A variety of food items keeps meals exciting and helps us be healthy.
+A variety of vegetables keeps meals exciting and helps us be healthy.

 A variety of food is good for us as long as it suits our bodies – learned this from my mom, and it is indeed a valuable piece of advice!